jonathanhliu21/COM-Server/docs/issues.md

 ## Multiple `ConnectionRoutes` objects

 Starting a server with multiple serial connections is currently untested.
 If any bugs come up, add a new issue in the [issue tracker](https://github.com/jonyboi396825/COM-Server/issues) so I can list them here and (hopefully) fix them.

+## Typing

+Although COM-Server _technically_ supports static typing with `mypy`, many of its dependencies (pyserial, waitress, flask_restful, and flask_cors) do not, so you may need to ignore those imports in a `mypy.ini` file.